kjaymiller/Developer-Advocate-Manifesto/README.md

 Acting dismissive does not address some of the very real concerns, like imposter syndrome, fear of failure, and a lack of exposure to positive examples in the industry.

+I want to encouage active advocacy for each other in the developer community.
+This goes beyond the idea of a shout out or pointing someone to a resource.
+This is encouraging active development into the professional lives of our peers and the ability to build a more compassion and empathetic developer community.

 ## Agreeing to the Developer Advocate Manifesto
 Agree the Manifesto by